5 Best Dog Breeds for Playing Frisbee Fetch

 No.1 – Border Collie

-World renown for their intelligence, Border Collies are extremely fast and agile dogs that are great for chasing fast moving objects - in this case flying disc shape toys.
+World renown for their intelligence, Border Collies are extremely fast and agile dogs that are great for chasing fast moving objects - which makes them excellent frisbee dogs.
 They are a very active breed used for sheep herding so this makes them very energetic.
 They can run for hours and simply love chasing after toys.
 If you’re looking for a furry friend that will be your match for a game of Frisbee fetch then Border Collie is the best choice!

 No.2 – Belgian Malinois